kevinkiprutomutai/kevinkiprutomutai.github.io/_pages/about.md

 Welcome!
 I am a Graduate Student in the [Chen-Konno Electromagnetics and Antenna Engineering Laboratory](http://www.chenq.ecei.tohoku.ac.jp/) at Tohoku University in Sendai, Miyagi, Japan.
 At the moment I am primarily engaged in applied electromagnetics research but in my free time I've been working on a number of personal, cross-domain side projects that I will post on this website.
 Eventually.

-Feel free to reach out for collaborations through any of the social media links on the side if you are on PC or via the "Follow" button at the top if you are on mobile.

 ------

 Research
 ======
 My current research is in millimeter wave imaging where I am exploring leaky-wave antennas as sensors.
 My long term interest lies in high resolution, three-dimensional imaging exploiting holographic reconstruction techniques and low-cost, low-profile electronically reconfigurable structures at the physical layer.

+If any of the stuff I mentioned above piques your interest, feel free to reach out for collaborations through any of the social media links on the side if you are on PC or via the "Follow" button at the top if you are on mobile.

 ------